 Noise from domestic, commercial and industrial sources can be annoying, disturb sleep and cause distress to neighbours.
-Noise from domestic sources is the most common type of noise complaint we receive.
-We will investigate complaints about noise in the city of Leicester.

 Commercial and industrial noise

 - Noisy equipment in commercial or industrial premises e.g. extraction flues

 - Construction and demolition sites.

 What action can we take?